BookStackApp/BookStack/dev/docs/logical-theme-system.md

 - The `getLabel` method must provide a general string label for the block.
 - The `getView` method provides a string path to a view file (Can be one custom registered).
   - This is provided the available view data at time of render, so it can be dynamic based on context.
-- The `withData` method is called when block is being rendered, and it should return an array of data which will be merged with existing view data.
+- The `getViewData` method is called when the block is being rendered, and it should return an array of data which will be merged with existing view data.
-  - This is also provided available view data, for use as context.
+  - This is also provided with the available view data, for use as context.

 In this example, we're also making use of the `BookQueries` internal BookStack class.
 You're able to inject any other dependent classes/services via the constructor like this, and BookStack will attempt to auto-resolve them.
+_Keep in mind that any used internal BookStack services or classes are not assured to be stable, so may receive breaking changes on update._

-We can then register this block class using the logical theme system like so:
+We can then register our custom block class using the logical theme system like so:

 ```php
 use BookStack\Facades\Theme;